ticketbase/help.ticketbase.com/articles/collection-of-buyer-information.md

 ---
-title: Collection of Buyer Information
+title: Collection of buyer information
 section: Events
 question: What information can I collect from the ticket buyers?
 ---